mohammadmolaeinia/mohammadmolaeinia/README.md

 - Focused on earthquake engineering and data-driven analysis
 - Interested in statistical modeling and computational methods
-- Junior developer with experience in Python, MATLAB, and JavaScript
+- Mid-Level developer with experience in Python, MATLAB, and JavaScript
 - Background in frontend development with React and Bootstrap
 - Familiar with UI/UX design using Figma